 Brighton’s nightclubs are among the best in the country, it can pay to book in advance if you want the best deals on pricing and if you want VIP service.
 It may also make your passage past the door staff somewhat easier if they’re expecting your group.

 Call: +44 20 3475 1872

 The longest-serving nightclub that appears on Brighton’s seafront.
-Coalition is all about the music and it attracts clubbers that really love to dance.
-We’d advise you stick to the bottled beers though as there have been some complaints about the tap beers recently.
+Coalition is all about the music and attracts clubbers who love to dance.
+We’d advise you to stick to the bottled beers, though, as there have been some recent complaints about the tap beers.
 The food’s nothing to write home about but if you need to fill up after a night on the sauce – it’s decent enough.